 - Benchmark checklist is completed

-- 2 Warranty is registered within 30 days
+- 2 Warranty is registered with Baxi

 - The boiler has an annual service

 For full terms and conditions, visit www.baxi.co.uk/terms.
 Failure to adhere to terms and conditions will void your manufacturer's warranty.